lbugnion/sample-azure-simplexamarinfunction/Doc/creating-vs.md

 - Resource group: This is a logical grouping of your application's resources, to make it easier to manage them.
 You can create a new resource group or select am existing one.

-- App service plan: TODO
+- App service plan: This is the billing plan that you can use for this Azure Functions application.
+App Service plans can also be used for other app services such as web applications, web APIs, etc.

 ![Create App Service](./Img/2018-01-04_11-30-09.png)